ronen567/just-the-docs/docs/linear-regression-and-analytical-solution.md

 ## Recap - Regression Supervised Predictive model
 The prediction model which should be implemented for this problem is the Regression Supervised Predictive model.
 A Regression predictor is the predictor which predicts continous values shuch as home prices.
-The supervised model, runs through 3 phases,as depicted in Figure 1 (a-c).
+The supervised model, runs through 3 phases,as depicted in Figure 1, a-c.

 Figure 1 presents a system with n-dimensional input (AKA n features), denoted by\\(x_1-x_n\\), and the predictor's corresponding n+1 coefficients, denoted by \\(b\\) - the bias coefficient, and \\(w_1-w_n\\).